Azure/azure-sdk/docs/python/clouddiscover.md

 ## Service specific client library guidance

 * Service specific client libraries that have baked-in cloud-specific defaults MUST accept a cloud configuration instance in the constructor (or equivalent) for the service client instance.
-Client libraries MAY also accept a a simple cloud name.
+Client libraries MAY also accept a simple cloud name.

 > Examples of cloud specific defaults include hostnames (for services sharing a common DNS name, such as ARM) and host name suffixes (for client libraries that concatenate a "simple" service name with a suffix to build the full DNS name to connect to).